Best Buy's best Black Friday audio deals can save you up to 60 percent

-If you’re looking for a great deal this Black Friday, the audio sale at Best Buy has you covered.
+If you’re looking for a great deal this Black Friday, this audio sale at Best Buy has you covered.

 As I write this, I have a pair of headphones on blasting music to drown out the noise of my neighbours making what must be the loudest dinner in the history of humankind.
 I never knew so many ingredients could be blended, mixed, and diced.
 It’s times like this that I love switching over to my wireless noise-cancelling headphones to block out the world entirely.